YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 This is an example of key management using GPG and the reference implementation.

 Helen Keymaster (helen@yottadb) is the master of keys, and provides a database key to Phil Keyuser (phil@yottadb).
 Helen does not manage the database.
 Phil is the database manager, but he is not the master of keys.
-In order to communicate securely, Helen and Phil each set up a GPG keyring, generate a public / private key pair, and exchange & authenticate each other's public keys.
+In order to communicate securely, Helen and Phil each set up a GPG keyring, generate a public/private key pair, and exchange & authenticate each other's public keys.
 This permits a secure transfer of the key for the symmetric cipher used for the database.
 Warning: If you attempt key generation on a virtual machine, or other computer system that does not have a good supply of entropy, the gen_key_pair.sh script could take a very, very long time.
 Similarly, a key quality of 2 for the gen_sym_key.sh script on a machine without a plentiful supply of entropy can also tax your patience.
 Use a physical computer system with a lot of entropy.
 If you are able to, use an entropy gathering daemon such as egd (http://egd.sourceforge.net), or consider acquiring an entropy source such as the Entropy Key (http://www.entropykey.co.uk) that you can use to distribute entropy to your virtual machines.

 The workflow is as follows: